rspec/rspec-rails/BUILD_DETAIL.md

 ## Rubocop

-We use [Rubocop](https://github.com/rubocop-hq/rubocop) to enforce style conventions on the project so that the code has stylistic consistency throughout.
+We use [Rubocop](https://github.com/bbatsov/rubocop) to enforce style conventions on the project so that the code has stylistic consistency throughout.
 Run with:

 ```
-$ bundle exec rubocop
+$ bundle exec rubocop lib

 # or, if you installed your bundle with `--standalone --binstubs`:

-$ bin/rubocop
+$ bin/rubocop lib
 ```

 Our Rubocop configuration is a work-in-progress, so if you get a failure